roberthluo/Instagram-Account-Analytics/README.md

 # Project-5:  Social media analytics

 In this project, you will implement a new technique that learns a unique pattern of how individuals create social identities on social platforms.
 Anonymized user datasets will be obtained via APIs.
 By using the individual behavior patterns, you will try to detect anomalies on user accounts.
-    Platform: Your choice (recommended Rhadoop)
+    Platform: Python
     Deliverables:  The data analytics code, anomaly function, the dataset on which the experiments have been run, performance results under various scenarios (i.e. latency, accuracy, precision, false negatives).

 Install and tools